 An Examination of the International Centre of Regulatory Excellence (ICORE)

-In August 2018 the office received a complaint alleging a number of serious concerns with activities related to the International Centre of Regulatory Excellence (ICORE) at the Alberta Energy Regulator (AER).
+In August 2018 the Office of the Auditor General received a complaint alleging a number of serious concerns with activities related to the International Centre of Regulatory Excellence (ICORE) at the Alberta Energy Regulator (AER).
+AER is a provincial government agency tasked with ensuring the safe, efficient and environmentally responsible development of Alberta’s energy resources.

 A prevalent finding in our examination was ineffective controls in relation to ICORE activities.
 Specifically: